-- 10.1 It is proposed that the Council freezes its Council Tax for a Band D property at the current level of £142.14, based on the Council Tax Requirement of £4,114,384 divided by the taxbase of 28,946 properties. - 10.2 The County Council, Fire and Police budgets and precepts will be considered following the date of this Corporate Governance and Finance Committee meeting.
-It is envisaged that notification of both precept requirements will be in time for their inclusion in the report which goes to this Council on the 23rd February 2017. - 10.3 The parish precepts which have been notified to the Council are attached at Appendix 5.
-These will be reflected, along with the precepts set out in paragraphs 10.1 and 10.2, in the resolution which goes before Council on the 23rd February 2017.
+- 10.1 It is proposed that the Council freezes its Council Tax for a Band D property at the current level of £142.14, based on the Council Tax Requirement of £4,114,384 divided by the taxbase of 28,946.0 properties. - 10.2 The County Council, Fire, Police and parish budgets and precepts will be known in advance of the meeting and will form part of the formal Council Tax Resolution as detailed in Appendix 1.
+However the County Council's precept was not available at the time this agenda was dispatched, so the appendix will be tabled at the meeting.